Girls swimming: Stonington's Reck takes first in two events

-GROTON — Stonington High's Delaney Reck won two races, but the Fitch/Stonington/New London co-op swim team lost to East Lyme, 102.2-67, in a virtual meet Thursday at UConn-Avery Point.
+WATERFORD — Stonington High's Delaney Reck finished first in two events as the Fitch/Stonington/New London girls co-op swim team beat Waterford, 100-65, Monday in a virtual meet.

 — Keith Kimberlin